turbot/guardrails-docs/docs/getting-started/getting-started-gcp/apply-quick-action/index.md

 # Apply a Quick Action

 Until now we’ve operated Guardrails in read-only mode, with the minimal permissions needed to discover resources, track changes, and alert on misconfigurations.
-In this runbook we’ll show how you can enable Guardrails to perform [Quick Actions](/guardrails/docs/guides/quick-actions) that fix misconfigurations.
+In this guide we’ll show how you can enable Guardrails to perform [Quick Actions](/guardrails/docs/guides/quick-actions) that fix misconfigurations.

 **Prerequisites**: